David-McKenna/udpPacketManager/docs/README_CLI.md

   used for pulsar observations
 - N input files -> 1 output file

-#### 21: "Raw To Beamlet-Major, Frequency Reversed, Split Polarizations"
+#### 21: "Raw To Beamlet-Major, Frequency Reversed, Split Polarisations"

-- Combination of (2) and (20), where we split the output data per (Xr, Xi, Yr, Yi) polarization
+- Combination of (2) and (20), where we split the output data per (Xr, Xi, Yr, Yi) polarisation
 - N input files -> 4 output files

 #### 30: "Raw To Time-Major"